This post may contain affiliate links. Please read my disclosure for more info.

 Are there any keto leftover rotisserie chicken recipes?

 You bet!
-There are plenty of leftover chicken recipes that are low-carb and many of them are keto-friendly as well.
+There are plenty of recipes using rotisserie chicken that are low-carb and many of them are keto-friendly as well.

 The low-carb recipes on our list start at #57.